sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 # 9-hour Campaign

+The 9-hour Campaign is a bit more complicated.
+Committing these 8 points to memory will make it go a little easier:

+ 1. You
+ 1. Need
+ 1. Go
+ 1. Search
+ 1. Find
+ 1. Take & Pay
+ 1. Return
+ 1. Change

+(this compact formulation is inspired by Dan Harmon's "The Story Circle")

-## Chapter 1: Start in a place of normalcy / comfort AKA "You"
+## Chapter 1: You

+**AKA: Start in a place of normalcy / comfort**

 In the 9-hour campaign, start the game just like you would in the One-shot campaign.

-## Chapter 2: Call to adventure AKA "Need"
+## Chapter 2: Need

+**AKA: Call to adventure**

 `TODO`

  * Provide a sandbox to play in, let the players establish what their